 R.H.
-Whittaker proposed the five kingdoms of classification in 1969.
+Whittaker proposed the five kingdom classification in 1969.
 This classification was based upon certain characters like mode of nutrition, thallus organization, cell structure, phylogenetic relationships and reproduction.
-This form of classification includes five kingdoms Monera, Protista, Fungi, Plantae and Animalia.
+This form of kingdom classification includes five kingdoms Monera, Protista, Fungi, Plantae and Animalia.

 Bacteria can be classified into four types based on their shape:

 - Coccus (pl.: cocci)- These bacteria are spherical in shape.